vageeshSaxena/compliance-checker/README.md

-# checkCompliance - Responsible Guidelines for Authorship Attribution Approaches in NLP
+# complianceChecker: Checking Compliances for Responsible Guidelines in Authorship Attribution Approaches in NLP

 Abstract: Authorship Attribution (AA) approaches in Natural Language Processing (NLP) are important in various domains.
 However, they pose ethical, legal, and societal (ELS) challenges that remain under-explored within the legal and